Fornost461/JavaDowngrader/README.md

 ### How it works:

 A shell command is generated into the variable *command*.
-Then, it is run through an appeal to the Terminal.
+Then, it is run through a call to the Terminal.

 For more informations, read [manualdowngrade.md](https://github.com/Fornost461/JavaDowngrader/blob/master/manualdowngrade.md).